 WordPress Accessibility: How to create an accessible website (+ plugins for it)

-Now, when you dive into the actual exam, the first step is to identify the most important Accessibility guidelines.
+When you dive into the actual test, the first step is to know the most important accessibility guidelines.

 The most important accessibility guidelines